V-Spooler, for larger spools.

 You Want To Print A New V-Spooler X

-V-Spooler X Beta 1 is the main file for this model.
-The main file is updated with every release to include the changes, so you do not have to incrementally upgrade when printing a new V-Spooler X from scratch.
+V-Spooler X 1.0 - Bambu.3MF is the main file for this model which is updated every release to include all changes, so you do not have to upgrade when printing a new V-Spooler X.

 You Want To Print A V-Spooler X Option